TEXT-Fitch affirms Calif. Public Works Board bonds at 'BBB+'

 projects require rental interruption insurance.

-either pursuant to or incorporated into the master indenture, and thus they
+indentures, but is issued as a part of or incorporated into the master indenture

-benefit from parity access to the PWB's $164.5 million master indenture reserve.
+and thus benefits from parity access to the PWB's $164.5 million master

-Prior to this sale, the master indenture reserve backs about $10 billion in
+indenture reserve.
+Prior to this sale, the master indenture reserve backs about

 California's 'A-' GO bond rating and Stable Outlook, to which the PWB rating is